Early thin-disc assembly revealed by JWST edge-on galaxies: Methods

 The sech$^2$ profile shows Gaussian behaviour near the galactic plane (Z=0) and changes into an exponential profile at larger Z. Here we see that this exponential has a scaleheight of $z'_0/2$.
 This is also how we chose to define the scale height in the brightness profile given in equation (\ref{eq:brightnessprofile}), $z_0=z'_0/2$.
 The definition of the scale height in the literature depends on the adopted functional form.
 Throughout this work, we use $z_0$ as defined in equation (\ref{eq:brightnessprofile}).
 This definition is taken to be equivalent to the $z_0$ used in the exponential profile, $\mathrm{exp}(-Z/z_0)$ \citep[values found using $\mathrm{sech}^2(Z/2*z_0)$ are 10\% smaller compared to an exponential profile][]{Bland_Hawthorn_2016}, and corresponds to half the value of $z_0$ in studies that adopt the $\mathrm{sech}^2(Z/z_0)$ profile.

 In this work, we explicitly account for variations in inclination, since it is unlikely that all galaxies are perfectly edge-on.
 Even small departures from $i = 90^\circ$ can make a disc appear thicker than it truly is.
-Figure~\ref{fig:Inclination} illustrates this effect with mock observations of the same finite-thickness disc viewed at different inclinations, showing how a slight tilt can mimic increased vertical thickness.\\
+Fig.~\ref{fig:Inclination} illustrates this effect with mock observations of the same finite-thickness disc viewed at different inclinations, showing how a slight tilt can mimic increased vertical thickness.\\

-Once the 3D model is defined, it is projected onto the plane of the sky and convolved with the PSF.
-The sky-plane coordinate system is defined by right ascension (RA), declination (Dec), and the line of sight (LoS).
+Once the 3D model is defined on the galactic cylindrical reference frame, it is transformed via three-dimensional rotation to match the sky-plane coordinate system.
+This is defined by right ascension (RA), declination (Dec), and the line of sight (LoS).
 The transformation from the model frame to (RA, Dec, LoS) is implemented via two rotation matrices, $\mathbf{R}_1$ and $\mathbf{R}_2$, such that:

 Here, ${\textbf{R}_1}$ is the rotation matrix defining the rotation of the plane of the galaxy with respect to the LoS.
 This rotation is defined by the inclination angle ($i$) that is the angle between the LoS and the axis Z. The matrix ${\textbf{R}_1}$ is therefore defined as: